KapilKhanal/jjakimoto.github.io/content/articles/start_blog.md

 Title: Start your data science blog by Pelican
 Slug: start_blog
-Date: 2018-02-28 12:00
+Date: 2018-03-01 12:00
 Category: Others
 Tags: Blog
 Author: Tomoaki Fujii
-Status: draft
+Status: published
 Summary: Explain how to start your data science blog.

-Blogging is one of the fantastic ways to demonstrate your projects and help you understand stuffs in more depth.
+Blogging is one of the fantastic ways to demonstrate your projects and help you understand stuff in more depth.
 Especially, I believe that blogging helps you land a job more efficiently.
-Even if you are not looking for a new position, writing articles you are working on would be the practice to explain stuffs to others, which always requires deep understanding.
+Even if you are not looking for a new position, writing articles you are working on would be the practice to explain stuff to others, which always requires deep understanding.
 Indeed, A. Einstein mentioned
-> If you can't explain it to a 6 year old then you really don't understand it yourself Thus, blogging brings you a lot of benefits.
+> If you can't explain it to a 6 year old then you really don't understand it yourself

+Thus, blogging brings you a lot of benefits.
 Today is the date to start your blog!

 In this article, I explain how to build your technology blog, especially data science blog.

-I know that folks working around data science space hate suffering from stuffs like learning HTML and making beautiful web design.
+I know that folks working around data science space hate suffering from stuff like learning HTML and making beautiful web design.
 I am one of them.
 Then, static site generators comes in makes blogging simpler to even non professional guys like me.
 There are a few options for static site generators such as [Pelican](http://docs.getpelican.com/en/stable/) written in Python and [Jekyll](https://jekyllrb.com/) written in Ruby.

 In daily analytics, I spend a lot of time on [Jupyter Notebook](http://jupyter.org/).
 So, my choice of the platform goes to [Pelican](http://docs.getpelican.com/en/stable/), which is able to generate articles directly from IPython Notebook file.